Slack-Partner-Engineering/Incident-Management-Functions/README.md

 ✨  successfully added INCIDENT_CHANNEL to app environment variables
 ```

+> Use the `env-helper.ts` script to automate this process.
+This script will help deploy all of your
+env variables to production without you having to do this manually.

 Make sure to repeat that process for the rest of the variables.

 🎉 Awesome!
 You are one step away from running your app! 🎉